Neutrino oscillation measurements with KamLAND and JUNO in the presence of scalar NSI: Scalar NSI AND EFFECTIVE HAMILTONIAN

-In this section, we compute the expressions for the effective Hamiltonian in vacuum considering only diagonal scalar NSI parameters.
-The off-diagonal NSI elements are assumed to be zero.
-It should be noted that in the present analysis we neglect the matter effect which is a very good approximation for JUNO experiment.
-The effective vacuum Hamiltonian in the flavour basis including the scalar NSI can be written as \cite{Ge:2018uhz,Ge_2020,Medhi:2021wxj}
+Next, we compute the expressions for the effective Hamiltonian considering only diagonal scalar NSI parameters\footnote{It is worthwhile mentioning here that although for the analytical computations, we ignore the standard matter potential (which is a good approximation for JUNO baseline), the numerical simulations and the results shown in later sections do include the standard matter potential term.}.
+The effective Hamiltonian in the flavour basis including the scalar NSI can be written from \eq \ref{eq:ham_s_nsi} as